The journey to clarity

 In essence, IA strives to support optimal usability and findability, thus enabling people to step logically through a 'system' confident they are getting closer to completing their task.

 You wouldn’t construct a building without sound architectural foundations.
-And the same diligence applies to the first stages of web development.
-Online, it’s referred to as information architecture (IA); the visual component of which is the site map.
+And the same diligence applies to the first stages of any website, application or product.